prdepinho/dot_game_engine/README.md

 set_text(id, "alternate text")
 Set the text of a text line or block.

-#TODO implement set_sprite to change a sprite without having to delete and recreating it.
+TODO: implement set_sprite to change a sprite without having to delete and recreating it.

 ```
 set_panel_texture({